Developer-Roland/RPAS/README.md

 1. Share your bug findings with me, with detailed steps to reproduce each issue.
     * This helps me find and fix the issue so that the next release can resolve it.
 Thanks!
 2. Think of cool new (reasonable) features & improvements and share them!
 3. Like the post!
 We could use more thumbs up around here.
-Thumb those posts in the game-modifications channel.
+Thumb those discord posts.
 The authors like it!